Holy Trinity Episcopal Church – 7:30 PM

 Cumberland Choral Arts (CCA), founded in 1991 in Fayetteville, North Carolina, as the Cumberland Oratorio Singers, is a mixed-voice community choir committed to bringing the finest choral music to the Fayetteville and greater Sandhills area and has performed many of the great classical works, as well as favorites from stage and screen, jazz, and opera.
 Our passion to bring world-class choral music to the community was rewarded in 2017 when we were inducted into the Fayetteville Music Hall of Fame along with our founder, Mr. Alan Porter.

 The Cross Creek Chorale (CCC), a smaller select-voice ensemble, expands the repertoire of the group for concerts and community appearances.
-The addition of the Campbellton Youth Chorus (CYC), comprised of 4th – 8th grade students from throughout Cumberland County, provides opportunities for tomorrow’s singers to experience and perform world-class choral music.
+The addition of the Campbellton Youth Chorus (CYC), comprised of students ages 9 – 16 from throughout Cumberland County, provides opportunities for tomorrow’s singers to experience and perform world-class choral music.

 Inspired by the joy of singing and hearing choral music, Cumberland Choral Arts strives to be a premiere symphonic chorus through the outstanding performance of choral masterworks.
 With a commitment to excellence and education for 30 years, we work collaboratively with all singers to foster a vibrant, diverse, and interactive choral community, educate our singers and audiences, and extend our reach to the youth of Cumberland County and the Sandhills region.